openware/opendax/README.md

 #### How to configure KYCAID on the platform?

-KYCAID is already integrated into our stack, to use it you'd need to create an account on [kycaid.com](https://www.kycaid.com/), and set up authentification creds there.
+KYCAID is already integrated into our stack, to use it you'd need to create an account on [kycaid.com](https://www.kycaid.com/), and set up authentification creds there and the callback url: https://example.com/api/v2/barong/public/kyc

 After that all you have to do is to change several lines in `config/app.yml`: